 I. Traffic steering

-Wide variety of parameters open a possibility for application providers to create new types of products.
+A wide variety of parameters opens a possibility for application providers to create new types of products.

 II.
 UE and application mobility